 - There is insufficient time to appropriately adjudicate the case (e.g. at the end of the residence contract).
 In particular, for the months of December and April, the process of reviewing Incident Reports in advance of discipline meetings will be suspended in the interest of timely decision making.
 As a large number of students move home to study, any incidents occurring on or after December 1 and April 1 will be expedited so that decisions may be made prior to students departure at the end of exams.
 Any incident that is not able to be addressed prior to the end of April will be addressed with a residence ban for the following year or referred to the Office of Student Affairs to be addressed via the Student Code of Conduct.

-The residence community is a unique environment, one in which approximately 2,400 students live together in close proximity while they study, socialize, and sleep.
+The residence community is a unique environment, one in which approximately 2,800 students live together in close proximity while they study, sleep, and socialize.
 Respect for our community space and those who live in it, as well as accountability for our actions, are central to creating an environment that meets everyone’s needs while enriching the Brock experience.

 Bullying is unwanted, aggressive behaviour that involves a real or perceived power imbalance.
 The behaviour is typically repetitive, or has the potential to be repeated, over time.
 All forms of bullying are not tolerated on our campus.
-Messages sent to a person or written about a person through technological means are prohibited.
-These technological means may include but are not limited to text messages, social media, and blogging are also not permitted under this standard.
+Messages seeking to harm, intimidate or coerce sent to or about a person through technological means (e.g. text, social media, etc.) are not permitted under this standard.

-Residents and guests are expected to co-operate with staff, including but not limited to: Residence Life staff, Residence Facilities staff, Service Desk staff, Campus Security, Facilities Management and full-time staff in the Department of Residences.
+Residents and guests are expected to co-operate with all Brock University staff members, including but not limited to: Residence Life Staff, Residence Facilities Staff, Service Desk Staff, Custodians and Campus Safety Services Staff, and any/all Housing Services staff.
 Infractions include but are not limited to:

-- Failing to reply to communications (e.g. voicemails, emails) sent by Brock Residence staff within three (3) business days.
+- Failing to reply to communications (e.g. voicemails, emails, etc.) sent by Brock Residence Staff within three (3) business days.